 Once the model is created, it can be viewed in a variety of ways - look at the case studies for examples.
 Models can also form the basis of other types of visualisation, such as photomontage.

 We have been working in 3d software more or less since it became possible to do so!
-Initially with AutoCAD (which, quite frankly, was a constant struggle) we found that new software, developed during the 2000's, such as SketchUp, was a revelation in 3d creation and manipulation.
+Initially, we worked with AutoCAD which, quite frankly, was a constant struggle.
+Software developed during the 2000's, such as SketchUp, was a revelation in 3d creation and manipulation.

-As collaboration through BIM becomes increasingly important, we have invested in Vectorworks Landmark software, which is both dedicated to landscape design and is at the forefront of BIM-compliant communication.
+As collaboration through BIM has become increasingly important, we have invested in Vectorworks Landmark software, which is both dedicated to landscape design and is at the forefront of BIM-compliant communication.